 - General instructions on how to use a control panel for a medium-sized classroom.

 - Watch this video tutorial on setting up the medium-sized control panel and connecting to Cynap.

 Large Classrooms and Lecture Halls

 These rooms can fit 50 or more students and have control panels with multiple options for displaying projectors.
-You can choose to have the same image on all projectors different images throughout the room.
+You can choose to have the same image on all projectors or different images displayed on different combinations of projectors.

 - Go here for general instructions on how to use a control panel for a large-sized classroom or lecture hall.

 Physical Control Panels are located in some rooms on campus.
 These panels are mounted to the wall and will have buttons to press for turning the display on/off, choosing HDMI, VGA, or Cynap – depending on the room.
 Use the round turn button to increase or decrease audio volume in the room.

 Note that some of these wall panels are also being replaced with simplified versions of the new style control panel.
 See your classroom’s page by going to the Find Your Classroom section above and looking for the building and room number.